Avg: 3.2 from 25 votes

 P2.
 Started with broken ledges to hands/wide hands/fists crack.

 P3.
-Startes with bolted short traverse - transition to left thin crack.
+Starts with short bolted traverse - transition to left thin crack.

-Hard well protected 10a move.
-Than very thin crux with some fixed gear- more like face climbing 11a - and than good finger crack 10c to the rappel station (one bolt+ fixed gear) 120ft 11a
+Hard well protected 10a move to a very thin crux with some fixed gear- more like face climbing 11a.
+Then a good finger crack 10c to a single belay bolt with good gear in the crack 120ft 11a

 P5,6- easy to link - hands, wide hands to the tree with slings.
 200ft, 5.8.